 You know.....we didn't know much about Cancer....untill we started educating, learning, funding and researching it.......now we know so much more than ever and can cure many cancers.....but without SOMEONE....SOMEWHERE..deciding to spread the awarness we would not know what we do today and continue to learn......Having said that.....why should it be ANY different for LUPUS???

-This disease is...

-also for the millions upon millions of people suffering in the dark and their families and friends.
+This disease is personal for me....but also for the millions upon millions of people suffering in the dark and their families and friends.

 Chances are somone you love has Lupus.....and chances are GREATER someone you love will devlop LUPUS!